spencer-shadley/completed-class/13-mvc/hw/README.md

 ### Read This

-When trying to connect remotely to your Heroku database on an open network such as a coffee shop, library, or even your University WiFi, it will be blocked.
+When trying to connect remotely to your Heroku database on an open network such as a coffee shop, library, or even your University WiFi, it may be blocked.
 If you are experiencing a Heroku connection error, this could be why.

 ### Important